Continuous invariant-based asymmetries of periodic crystals quantify deviations from higher symmetry: Abstract

 \section{Abstract}

-Many crystals are highly symmetric only at some approximation because of experimental noise.
-In the past, deviations from symmetry in a periodic crystal were quantified by the number $Z'$, which discretely counts geometrically non-equivalent formula units.
+Ideal symmetry is known to break down under almost any noise.
+One measure of asymmetry in a periodic crystal is the relative multiplicity $Z'$ of geometrically non-equivalent units.
 However, $Z'$ discontinuously changes under almost any displacement of atoms, which can arbitrarily scale up a primitive cell.
 This discontinuity was recently resolved by a hierarchy of invariant descriptors that continuously change under all small perturbations.
-We introduce a Continuous Invariant-based Asymmetry (CIA) to quantify the deviation of a periodic crystal from a higher symmetric form in physically meaningful Angstroms.
-Our experiments on Crystal Structure Prediction landscapes show that many simulated crystals can be filtered out as non-synthesisable not only due to high energy but also due to high values of the CIA, which is much faster to compute.
-On another hand, many crystals with high $Z'$ values in the Cambridge Structural Database (CSD) turned out to be almost symmetric due to low values of the CIA.
+We introduce a Continuous Invariant-based Asymmetry (CIA) to quantify (in physically meaningful Angstroms) the deviation of a periodic crystal from a higher symmetry form.
+Our experiments on several Crystal Structure Prediction datasets show that about a half of simulated crystals have high values of $\CIA$, while all experimental structures in these datasets have $\CIA=0$.
+On another hand, many crystals with high values $Z'$ in the Cambridge Structural Database (CSD) turned out to be close to more symmetric forms with $Z'\leq 1$ due to low values of $\CIA$s.